tobyreid/docker-compose-azure/README.md

 `az ad sp create-for-rbac --name "docker-compose-proxy-sp" --role contributor --scopes /subscriptions/{your_subscription_here} --sdk-auth`

+*** important - it seems to take a few minutes before the service principal becomes fully active for use by terraform (you will receive HTTP 403 errors)

 You will also need to set the following variables for the terraform backend

 - TF_ACCESS_KEY